piyushsh19/AngularCourse/angular-basics/src/app/admin/Routing.md

 Pass Custom Data to route:
 We have a data property on route, we bind it to dynamic route.Then bind in the component and get oit from router state.
-Indexlooker in type script - ['isEdit']
+Indexlooker in type script - ['isEdit'].

+Router Navigation:
+Navigate api can pass any arrayof commands or route (['admin'])